Amazon, Google, and Nestlé are just some of the businesses allowing dogs into their offices. And not just for the cute Instagram pics…

 Sounds great, doesn’t it?
-But working with dogs isn’t as easy as it seems.
-So if you’re thinking about welcoming dogs into your workplace, here are five steps you need to take before you can let the dogs out.
+But working with dogs isn’t as easy as it may seem.
+So, if you’re thinking about welcoming dogs into your workplace, here are five steps you need to take before you can let the dogs out.

 Not everyone’s a dog lover so you shouldn’t assume that they are.
 Some employees might have a genuine phobia of dogs or even a severe allergy.

-And that’s why you should always get your people’s written permission before you open up your workplace to dogs.
+And that’s why you should always get written permission from all employees before you open your workplace to dogs.
 If enough people say no, think about scrapping your puppy plans.